algosup/2023-2024-project-5-flutter-team-5/documents/Specification/FunctionalSpecification.md

 	- Hard skills

 To select the option, the user needs to tick the box.
-For the city, the user needs to tap on the text field and for the radius, a slider is available.
+For the city, the user needs to tap on the text field and for the radius, a slider is available (slide the cursor on the left, the radius is shorter, on the right, it's higher).